Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Summary and outlook

 \section{Summary and outlook}

-{We now summarize our results.
-In this work, we have explored the subgap optical conductivity in Mott insulators in presence of DM interactions by extending the formalism of Bulaevskii {\it et al.}\cite{2008_Bulaevskii}.
-In Mott insulators, such subgap conductivity results from {finite electronic polarization generated by virtual charge fluctuations.
-The polarization} then couple to a uniform external electric field to give finite optical response much below the single-particle charge gap.
-We have then applied the above formalism to investigate the optical conductivity of various VBS states on both {ideal and deformed} Kagome lattice {s}.
-We have used the well-known bond operator mean field theory to characterize the low energy triplon excitations of the VBS phase and the leading order contribution to optical conductivity results from two triplon excited states.}
+We now summarize our results.
+In this work, we have explored the subgap optical conductivity in Mott insulators in presence of DM interactions by extending the formalism in Ref. \cite{2008_Bulaevskii}.
+In Mott insulators, such subgap conductivity results from finite electronic polarization generated by virtual charge fluctuations.
+The polarization then couple to a uniform external electric field to give finite optical response much below the single-particle charge gap.
+We have then applied the above formalism to investigate the optical conductivity of various VBS states on both ideal and deformed Kagome lattices.
+We have used the well-known bond operator mean field theory to characterize the low energy triplon excitations of the VBS phase and the leading order contribution to optical conductivity results from two-triplon-excited states.

-{For the {deformed} Kagome lattice, we work out the results for the specific compound Rb$_2$Cu$_3$SnF$_{12}$ that has a {\it pinwheel} VBS ground state with 12-site unit cell.
+For the deformed Kagome lattice, we work out the results for the specific compound Rb$_2$Cu$_3$SnF$_{12}$ that has a {\it pinwheel} VBS ground state with 12-site unit cell.
 Using a quantitatively accurate low energy triplon spectra, we obtain the optical conductivity to figure out the different energy scale and the peak structures.
-The minimum frequency of {the optical response} is bounded by the minima of the two-triplon excitation gap.
-Future experiments on the optical conductivity of this material will provide useful insights regarding the accuracy of our calculation.}
+The minimum frequency of the optical response is bounded by the minima of the two-triplon excitation gap.
+Future experiments on the optical conductivity of this material will provide useful insights regarding the accuracy of our calculation.

-{On the {ideal} Kagome lattice, we investigate the optical conductivity of three different VBS solids: one with 12-site unit cell and two with 36-site unit cell for various values of the DM interactions.
-As expected, we find the two-triplon excitation gap provides the lower cut-off for {the} optical response.
-However, as one increases the DM interactions, the sharp features in the optical conductivity {are} replaced by a smooth and broad envelope resembling incoherent response.
+On the ideal Kagome lattice, we investigate the optical conductivity of three different VBS solids: one with 12-site unit cell and two with 36-site unit cell for various values of the DM interactions.
+As expected, we find the two-triplon excitation gap provides the lower cut-off for the optical response.
+However, as one increases the DM interactions, the sharp features in the optical conductivity are replaced by a smooth and broad envelope resembling incoherent response.
 It is important to distinguish such broad hump like behaviour in experiments from the power-law optical response expected in U(1) spin liquids, particularly when the two-triplon gap is small.
-Such small triplon gap may arise in a VBS near transition with magnetically ordered state.}
+Such small triplon gap may arise in a VBS near transition with magnetically ordered state.